jxuanl/spm_g2_little_farms/README.md

 npm run dev

-* Add all new screens to the pages folder
+* Add all new screens to the src/views folder and update the router in router.js